mathphreak/yummy-goodness/README.md

 ## FEATURES

-- Players have proper inventory
+- Players have proper inventory (UI: ☹️)
-- Players are on teams
+- Players are on teams (UI: ☹️)
-- Buy things with the actual CS:GO buy menu
+- Buy things with the actual CS:GO buy menu (UI: 🙂)
-- Buy things for each player
+- Buy things for each player (UI: ☹️)
+- Simulate rounds of game (UI: ☹️)
+    - Each round, one player dies and one player gets $3000

 ## TODO

-- Simulate rounds of game
 - Make players drop weapons
 - Make enemies buy things too
 - Explain some things